CountKiro/PMBalatroMod/README.md

 7. Enjoy the mod!

 ## What is in the latest update?

 ### Texture pack
+- Added 3 new variations for the main menu logo
+- New texture for Vouchers (EGO Gifts)
 - Improvements on some Joker textures
-- Improvements to Joker backgrounds and frames
-- Updated the Negative Shader effect to instead have a Sepia tone
 - Minor bugfixes

 ### [NEW!]
 Content mod
-- Added 43 new Jokers (now up to 98 total)
+- Added 46 new Jokers (now up to 144 total)
-- Added 1 new Deck (now up to 8 total)
+- Added 3 new Deck (now up to 11 total)
-- Added 1 new Spectral Card (now up to 4 total)
+- Added 3 new Spectral Card (now up to 7 total)
-- Added 1 new Enhancement (now up to 2 total)
+- Added 2 new Enhancement (now up to 4 total)
+- Added 4 new Card Sleeve (now up to 8 total)
-- Added 1 new Partner (now up to 4 total)
+- Added 2 new Seals (now up to 3 total)
-- Reworked Meltdown mechanics
-- Improvements to Partner textures
-- Changed some sprites to reflect changes to the Mark of Cain (some will still use the Supernatural one)
-- Changed some Joker effects

-### Music mod
-- New music was added for the Content mod
+- Added 1 new Edition

 ## FAQ